SimonChabrier/SimonChabrier/README.md

 - I graduated with the professional title of "Web and Mobile Web Developer" and the "Opquast Certification" with advanced level.

-### I did a specialization on Symfony framewok to make clean and powerfull back-end App with PHP.
+### I did a specialization on Symfony framework to make clean and powerfull back-end App with PHP.

 ### Of course I also use other technologies like :